vmware-samples/vmware-blockchain-samples/vmbc-ethereum/permissioning/README.md

       - The `client.crt` and `client.key` are created with `clientRootCa` cert mentioned in the sample helm charts
       - The `auth-server.crt` corresponds to a localhost based auth server
       - The config and following sample dApps are for reference purpose, depending on the integration library and language of the dApp might have variations in their functionality and support
-      - As these sample dApps are only for reference, we have not done any validations, it is up to the user to ensure the validity and correctness of blockchain and config files
+      - As these sample dApps are only for reference, we have not done any input validations, it is up to the user to ensure the validity and correctness of blockchain and config files

 #### Web3.js Sample dApp
 - Set the content inside [config file](./sample-dapps/authentication/web3js-dapp/config.json) as per blockchain and related environment,